SysKitTeam/docs-point/reporting/external-sharing-reports.md

 * [External Users](#external-users-report)
 * [Sharing Links](#sharing-links)

-These reports can be used to **optimize and keep track of externally shared content, links and external users with access to your Microsoft 365 workspaces and content**.
+These reports can be used to **optimize and keep track of externally shared content, links, and external users with access to your Microsoft 365 workspaces and content**.

 To access an external sharing report, complete the following steps: